clangdon1023/Project_3_COVID/README.md

     *Change Directory "cd" until you get to the file "Flask"

-    *Change directory "cd" again to get into the file named "app.py"
+    *Run terminal/bash from "app.py"

     *After this runs, there will be an http web browser.
 Copy that and paste it into Google Chrome/Safari.

-    *This will open up the flask program showing the graphs.
+    *This will open up the flask program showing the the interactive dashboard.

 Once the file is open, there is a drop down menu with dates ranging from 1/22/2020-7/27/2020.
 You can select any of these dates and see the graphs change between each selection.